The number of PCIe lanes on AMD Ryzen CPUs ranges from 24 on consumer-grade Ryzen 3, 5, 7, and 9 to 128 on workstation-grade Ryzen Threadripper CPUs.

 |Ryzen 9 5980HX||Mobile/Laptop||16||3.0|

-Similar to 3rd Gen 3000 series Ryzen processors, the 5000 series Ryzen processors also have 24 PCIe lanes for Zen 3 based desktop CPUs and 16 lanes for mobile based CPUs.
+Like 3rd Gen 3000 series Ryzen processors, the 5000 series Ryzen processors also have 24 PCIe lanes for Zen 3-based desktop CPUs and 16 for mobile-based CPUs.

-Again it is worth noting that only the Zen 3 based 5000 series Ryzen processors run at PCIe version 4.0.
-Both the 5000 series APUs and mobile/laptop variants conform to the older PCIe v3.0.
+Again, only the Zen 3-based 5000 series Ryzen processors run at PCIe version 4.0.
+The 5000 series APUs and mobile/laptop variants conform to the older PCIe v3.0.

 How Many PCIe Lanes on AMD Ryzen Threadripper?

 AMD Threadripper processors are a completely different ball game.
-These are workstation grade CPUs.
-They are expensive, require a specialized motherboard, and have extreme specs like 64 cores and 128 threads
+These are workstation-grade CPUs.
+They are expensive, require a specialized motherboard, and have powerful specs like 64 cores and 128 threads.

 They are not for an average user, but in any case, the table below summarizes the PCIe lanes count in these processors.